-'''

-GlobalAncova(xx = exprs(golubX), formula.full = ~ALL.AML,

-formula.red = ~1, model.dat = pData(golubX), perm = 100)
+''' GlobalAncova(xx = exprs(golubX), formula.full = ~ALL.AML, + formula.red = ~1, model.dat = pData(golubX), perm = 100) GlobalAncova(xx = exprs(golubX), formula.full = ~ALL.AML, + test.terms = "ALL.AMLAML", model.dat = pData(golubX), + perm = 100) '''

-+

->

-GlobalAncova(xx = exprs(golubX), formula.full = ~ALL.AML,

-test.terms = "ALL.AMLAML", model.dat = pData(golubX),

-+

-perm = 100)

-+

-'''

 To avoid alpha-inflation due to correlated data and effects of non-normality of the data tests for significance of the resulting F-ratios are performed using a permutation test approach.
 We apply permutation of samples which is equivalent to permuting rows of the full design matrix.
 Note that permutation is only conducted for such columns of the design matrix that correspond to the variables of interest.
 Values of additional covariates remain in the original order.
 This prevents us for destroying covariate effects.
 Still the permutation approach is not optimal since residuals may be correlated.
 However, this does not seem to be a severe problem.
-The argument perm defines the number of permutations.
-The number of permutations is 10,000 for default but in the current version the test for many genes can take quite a long time with 10,000 permutations.
+The argument perm defines the number of permutations, which is 10,000 for default.
 Here we set perm to just 100 or 1000 so that creating this vignette will not last too long.
 For getting more reliable results one should recompute the examples with more permutations.

-As an alternative to the permutation approach an approximation of the Fstatistic nominator according to [7] yields asymptotic p-values.
+As an alternative to the permutation approach an approximation of the F-statistic nominator according to [8] yields asymptotic p-values.
 Note that the approximation is not feasible for very large gene groups since the huge gene expression covariance matrix has to be estimated, which is not possible for too many genes.
 The default value for group size (max.group.size) is 2500, groups above this size are treated by the permutation approach.
 When using work stations with good working memory this number may be increased.
-The estimation of the covariance matrix is carried out with the R package corpcor from [8].
+The estimation of the covariance matrix is carried out with the R package corpcor from [10].
 Whether the permutation-based or the asymptotic p-values or both should be calculated is controlled by the argument method.